 Nicholas is Managing Partner of Maples and Calder, in the Maples Group's Dublin office.
 He advises on all aspects of investment funds and specialises in both hedge fund and private equity transactions.
 Nicholas has extensive experience of corporate, partnership and trust structures (including Japan focused retail funds) and also advises on securities investment business law, as well as listings on the Cayman Islands and other worldwide exchanges.

 Stephen is the Regional Head of the Maples Group’s European fiduciary services business and is also a member of the global executive management team, providing strategic direction, oversight and supervision to the business.
 He oversees the provision of a comprehensive range of investment fund, structured finance and private client services including, directorships, board support and company secretarial services, trustee, share trustee, compliance services, conflict advisory services, liquidations, insurance management, accounting for structured finance vehicles, investment funds and private clients, power of attorney and proxy agent services.

 He is also responsible for leading the European team of professionals that provide our aviation and asset financing services to global financial institutions, export credit agencies, investment managers, international corporations, lessors, airlines and private equity funds active in the European aviation sector.
 The Maples Group has acted on aviation transactions involving over 2,000 aircraft, including leasing, acquisition and disposal, financing and securitisation of aircraft, the establishment of leasing platforms, as well as IPOs in the aviation space and the provision of managing agent and cash management services to aircraft ABS transactions.
 In servicing aircraft ABS transactions, Stephen aims to leverage our fiduciary capacity to create synergies with our managing agent and cash management offering to provide a holistic management and administration solution to entire leasing and financing platforms.

-Andrew is head of the Dublin office Tax team at Maples and Calder, the Maples Group's law firm.
+Andrew is Head of Tax at Maples and Calder LLP, the Maples Group's law firm.
 He is an acknowledged leader in Irish and international tax and advises companies, investment funds, banks and family offices on Ireland's international tax offerings.
 Andrew is a member of the Dublin office Management Committee.